comp195/senior-project-fall-2022-project_apocalypse/README.md

 3. Eclipse IDE
 4. ACM Packages

-# How to run the Fatal Impaact application
+# How to run the Fatal Impact application
 1. Download the App-Exe.zip file from master branch.
 2. Ensure that a non-outdated JDK/JRE is installed on host machine.
 3. Ensure that post Java 1.8 (2014) is installed on host machine.
 There are reported bugs with running this particular jar file with this version.